Mammon, Angel of Greed

 This last question was directed at Mammon.

 “Rebellion is inherent in creation,” Mammon answered.
-“Her actions were the same regardless.
-The only difference was I saved her from the knowledge of what will be done to her in response.
-Do you want her to act in fear of our punishment or according to her desires?
+“Her actions would be the same regardless.
+The only difference is that I saved her from the knowledge of what will be done to her in response.
+Do you want her to act in fear of our punishment, or according to her own desires?
 The desires that we gave her.”

 “Her obedience can be compelled,” Junil offered.

-At this the gods broke into arguing.
-Esus was the most adamant that Gabella should be free to choose her own course, and Junil argued that this disobedience must be removed from creation.
+At this the gods broke into argument.
+Esus was the most adamant that Gabella should be free to choose her own course.
+Junil argued that this disobedience must be removed from creation.
 Camulos, who had fashioned her form and considered her the greatest of his creations, fought to allow her freedom.
 As did Ceridwen, Aeron (who only wanted peace) and Agares.
-Mulcarn only offered that creation was better off without men at all.
+Mulcarn only offered that creation was better off without humans at all.

 “Should we free her or unmake her?”
 Dagda asked Mammon.
 Once again they turned to him.

 “It doesn’t matter, whatever you decide she will be freed.”
 Arawn, now the god of both life and death, stepped forward.
-His right hand shone with the pure white light of birth, his left with the gray power of ending.
-He raised his left hand over Gabella but before he lowered it Ceridwen appeared behind the trapped Gabella.
+His right hand shone with the pure white light of birth, his left with the dark power of ending.
+He raised his left hand over Gabella, but before he lowered it Ceridwen appeared.
 The flowing tendrils of Ceridwen’s gown surrounded Gabella, completely blocking her from the sight of the other gods.
 Arawn brushed the gown easily aside, but Gabella was gone.

-They argued again and eventually agreed to create another wife for Nemed.
-This time the gifts were to be less than those given to Gabella, so she wouldn’t be pulled in different directions by each of their aspects.
-And she would be mortal in form so that whatever she chose, she would not have a permanent impact on creation.
-Her soul was to remain immortal, and Arawn agreed to tend to her soul, and those of the mortal generations that would follow her.
+The gods argued again and eventually agreed to create another wife for Nemed.
+This time the gifts were to be less than those given to Gabella, so the mother of humanity wouldn’t be pulled in different directions by each of her aspects.
+And she would be mortal in form so that whatever path she chose, she would not have a permanent impact on creation.
+Her soul was to remain immortal.
+Arawn agreed to tend to her soul, and those of the mortal generations that would follow her.
 In acknowledgement of Nemed’s former godhood, the father of humanity would remain immortal in both body and spirit.

-They named her Anesidora and she was as gentle as Gabella was fierce.
+They named her Anesidora.
+She was as gentle as Gabella was fierce.
 Nemed built a farm on the edge of a great river for them to share.
-It was bordered by seven great pine trees and the gods frequently visited the farm.
-It was a favorite place for squirrels to play and they could often be seen chasing each other along the buildings and trees, or chattering noisily at anyone who passed, god or man.
+It was bordered by seven great pine trees.
+The gods frequently visited the farm, known as ‘Seven Pines’.
+It was a favorite place for squirrels to play and they could often be seen chasing each other across the fields and through the trees, or chattering noisily at anyone who passed, be he god or man.

-One day Agares and Mammon stood by the river’s edge and the squirrels chattered at them.
-One even came to Agares’s foot, looking up at the powerful god and squeaking as if laying out all the world’s problems for him.
-Agares simply smiled at the tiny creature and offered him a small nut, which the squirrel happily accepted before hopping away.
+One day Agares and Mammon stood by the river’s edge while the squirrels chattered at them.
+One even came to the foot of Agares, looking up at the powerful god and squeaking as if laying out all the world’s problems for him.
+Agares simply smiled at the tiny creature and offered himit a nut, which the squirrel happily accepted before hopping away.

 “The One will return to creation soon,” Mammon commented.